 I wasn't even going to do this tutorial because it's so logical and so easy but I thought the same thing when I did a post on How to Peel a Peach.
 I figured everyone knew how to do that to and as it turned out … they didn't.

-If the screw top of your foaming dispenser fits other jars with a screw on lid that are more attractive then you could attach it to that the same way I did with these Pouring spouts and Bottles.
+If the screw top of your foaming dispenser fits other jars with a screw on lid that are more attractive, then you could attach it to that the same way I did in this billion year old post Pouring spouts and Bottles.

 If your foaming dispenser screw top is an odd size then you can just slip the whole thing into a nicer container so it's hidden.
 If you can be bothered.
 My dispenser actually fits into a black ceramic vase perfectly.
 It would have been great if I'd taken a photo of it.
 But I didn't.
 Cause I'm not quite as geniusy as we thought just a few paragraphs ago.

-Which in terms of brain size puts me right up there with your average squirrel.
+Which in terms of brain size puts me right up there with your average nut hiding squirrel.